clackups/qmk_userspace/README.md

 qmk compile -kb kprepublic/cstc40/single_pcb -km clackups_1hr
 ```

-5. Flash the firware onto the keyboard
+5. Flash the firmware onto the keyboard

 If the compilation finished without errors, disconnect the CSTC40
 keyboard from USB, press and hold the key in the upper left corner,